dcmouser/mewlo/doc/sphinx/book/core/namespaces.rst

 This function will add :: prefix if namespace is None or '', so it always fully qualifies a name.
 This function will use a childid of 'ANONYMOUS' if the childid is blank.
 This function will NOT add a namespace:: prefix if the variable already has a namespace (no nesting namespaces).
+Namespaces should not use any characters that are unsuitable for file paths, and should avoid the use of _ (since the _ is used in filepaths to separate namespace from childid).